 Our bi-lingual language arts curriculum at GIS covers Reading, Grammar, Writing Composition, Spelling, Language, Listening, Speaking, and Penmanship in both English and Spanish.
 We will use Reading A-Z in both languages; this includes alphabet instruction, phonemic awareness, and leveled readers.
-Our phonics, vocabulary, and spelling instruction will follow the Words their Way method which allows each child to explore and understand language in their own manner and improvement relies heavily on teacher modeling rather than a simplified right or wrong correction.
+Our phonics, vocabulary, and spelling instruction will follow the Words their Way method which allows each child to buy term papers and understand language in their own manner and improvement relies heavily on teacher modeling rather than a simplified right or wrong correction.
 This helps to nurture the student and guide them rather than identifying their work as right or wrong.
 Our writing program will focus on Zane-Bloser style print until the Third Grade when we introduce Zane-Bloser style cursive.
 Our bi-lingual language arts program is designed to teach children through a balance of direct systematic instruction, the development of language skills through poetry, songs, individual and group reading, book projects and careful individual attention to differing skill levels to generate a balanced Language Arts program.

 Our mathematics program provides a balanced approach in developing proficiency in age appropriate math skills and concepts.
 Mathematics is an active, investigative process that involves children on a physical, cognitive, and emotional level.
 With the Adaptive Math Program a hands-on approach will stimulate curiosity about math and help develop an understanding of the importance of math in society and taught as a life time skill.
 Children are made aware of the usefulness of mathematics and how it relates to their daily lives.
 Mathematical concepts are taught evolving from concrete facts to pictorial representation to abstract ideas so the child will attain computation and critical-thinking skills in a way that is relevant to children.
 The math program maximizes each student’s potential through explanation, modeling and awareness to promote the most rewarding experience.
 The program objectives are for all students to know basic concepts of mathematical processes and apply these concepts and principles to new situations and in problem solving by accessing prior knowledge.